Skip to Content

 What?
 I didn’t understand. (much less formal)

-3) Quoi used as a filler word
+3) Using quoi as a filler word

 In spoken French, the word quoi can be used as a filler word, much like “like” in English.
-In this context, quoialso loosely translates to “kind of” or “in short”.
+In this context, quoi also loosely translates to “kind of” or “in short”.

 C’était un bon film, quoi.